Cambridgeshire Militia: French Revolutionary Wars

 The militia was already being called out when Revolutionary France declared war on Britain on 1 February 1793.
 Hardwicke commissioned his younger brother Charles Philip Yorke into the regiment in 1793.
 As one of the MPs for Cambridgeshire, Charles Yorke felt that he should set an example to the county's gentry.
 With the outbreak of the French Revolutionary Wars he encouraged his brother the colonel to 'consider the business of the Regiment now as your principal and indeed sole occupation'.
 He frequently sought leave from his parliamentary duties to attend to the regiment.
 'I did not come into this d–––d Regiment for amusement', he said, and promised to stay till the war ended 'if all the Devils in Hell were in it'.

 The improvement in the regiment after Philip Yorke took over had gained praise when it went through its exercises in 1792, but when it was embodied soon afterwards the officers were described as inadequate and the sergeants able to do little by themselves: a bayonet charge ended in confusion, and drill was only possible in open order.
 Charles Yorke said that Lt-Col Wortham had 'infinite self-sufficiency' and 'not a single military idea in his head'.
-He made ' sad, sad work' at field days and disgraced the regiment in the sight of the officers of the Huntingdonshires.
+He made ' sad, sad work' at field days and disgraced the regiment in the sight of the officers of the Huntingdonshire Militia.

 When it was embodied the regiment was so short of junior officers that Charles Yorke felt that they should ignore the property qualification (he wanted to promote the sergeant-major, a 'discreet, grave man', to quartermaster), and if possible get officers from the Army's Half-pay list.
 In this way the vacancies were quickly filled, but nine out of 16 subalterns had left by the spring of 1794.
 Several were imprisoned for debt, fraud, or sexual assault.
 Of pre-war officers, former Lt-Col Fell of the East Essex Militia, and Capt George Manby commissioned into the Cambridgeshires in 1788, proved physically unfit.
 Yorke's own company was in some disorder in the spring of 1793, one subaltern being sick, the other too diffident.
 In consequence the men ran up debts in the inns in which they were billeted.